Luminary Park: Development

-The park's creation reflects a contemporary shift in urban design toward mitigating the negative impacts of mid-20th-century, automobile-centric infrastructure.
-The section of I-670 that the park covers was built in 1968, a product of the Urban Renewal era that prioritized routing freeways through areas designated as "blighted" to reduce land acquisition costs.
+The park reflects a shift in urban design toward mitigating the harms of mid-20th-century, automobile-centric infrastructure.
+The section of I-670 that the design covers was built in 1968, a product of the Urban Renewal era, that prioritized building freeways through areas designated as "blighted" to reduce land acquisition costs.
 The construction created a trench approximately 20 to 30 ft deep known as the "Kansas City Cut", establishing a formidable barrier that eliminated an estimated 100 blocks of the city's urban fabric.
 Proponents frame the park as an act of restorative urbanism intended to "restitch" and "reweave the urban fabric".

-A 2017 study commissioned by the Downtown Council from the engineering firm HNTB was pivotal in establishing the project's viability.
-According to news reports on the study, it lowered the estimated cost at the time from to and projected a nearly 4-to-1 return on investment.
+A 2017 study commissioned by the Downtown Council from the engineering firm HNTB helped prove the project's viability.
+It lowered the estimated cost at the time from to and projected a nearly 4-to-1 return on investment.
 A separate economic impact study from that year, cited in the project's Environmental Assessment, estimated the park could generate approximately in economic benefits in its first 20 years.
-The park is also a component of the "Beyond the Loop" study, a long-term vision to reimagine the entire downtown freeway system that completed an initial phase in 2018.
+The park is also a component of the "Beyond the Loop" study, a long-term reimagining of the entire downtown freeway system that completed an initial phase in 2018.

 The project was formally introduced to the public in 2022.
 A critical regulatory phase began on September 27, 2023, with the start of the National Environmental Policy Act (NEPA) review.
 This required a detailed Environmental Assessment conducted with the Missouri Department of Transportation (MoDOT) and the Federal Highway Administration (FHWA) to evaluate potential effects on traffic, air quality, and the community.
 Public outreach included a key meeting on February 13, 2025, at the Kirk Family YMCA to present the assessment's results.
 The process concluded when the FHWA issued a Finding of No Significant Impact (FONSI), giving the federal clearance necessary for the project to proceed.

-The park was named for Roy Blunt, a Republican who represented Missouri in the United States Senate from 2011 to 2023 and previously served in the United States House of Representatives and as Missouri's Secretary of State.
-He was recognized for securing approximately in federal funding.
+The park was named for Roy Blunt, a Republican who represented Missouri in the United States Senate from 2011 to 2023 and had served in the United States House of Representatives and as Missouri's Secretary of State.
+He secured about in federal funding.
 Kansas City Mayor Quinton Lucas called the honor a fitting tribute to a "true friend to Kansas City".
-In a statement, Senator Blunt said the park "will reconnect communities and be another place that helps define Kansas City as one of America's great cities".
+In a statement, Blunt said the park "will reconnect communities and be another place that helps define Kansas City as one of America's great cities".
 According to project organizers, the "Luminary Park" name is intended to celebrate "the brilliance in the heart of our city of lights".